Women are 27 times more likely than men to be harassed online

 Black women are 84% more likely to receive abusive or problematic tweets than white women

-Image-based sexual abuse is a pervasive and pernicious form of sexual abuse.
-We use the term ‘image-based sexual abuse’ to refer to a broad range of abusive behaviours including the taking and/or distribution of nude or sexual images without consent, including threats to do so, which includes so-called ‘revenge porn’, ‘upskirting’, fakeporn, sexual extortion and videos of sexual assaults and rapes.
+Image-based sexual abuse is a widespread and devastating form of sexual abuse, which includes taking and/or distributing nude or sexual images without consent (including threats to do so).
+This in turn includes so-called ‘revenge porn’, ‘upskirting’, fakeporn, sexual extortion and videos of sexual assaults and rapes.